jasongrimes/fretboardfoundation/_chapters/999-back/025-glossary.md

 - **diatonic mode**{:#diatonic-mode}: One of seven permutations of a [diatonic](#diatonic) scale, with each permutation starting on a different degree of the scale and wrapping around to the beginning as needed.
-Starting with the first degree of the major scale (the Ionian mode), the other diatonic modes are Dorian,
+Starting with the first degree of the major scale (the Ionian mode), the other diatonic modes are 2.
+Dorian,
-Phrygian, Lydian, Mixolydian, Aeolian (the natural minor scale), and Locrian.
+3. Phrygian, 4.
+Lydian, 5.
+Mixolydian, 6.
+Aeolian (the natural minor scale), and 7.
+Locrian.
+A mnemonic: "I Don't Punch Like Mohammed A-Li".
 See {% include chapter-link.html slug="diatonic-modes" %}.

 - **fundamental pitch**{:#fundamental-pitch}: The lowest frequency (or "partial") of a sound wave (which also contains various "overtones" or "harmonics" at multiples above the fundamental frequency).